junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 	}
 ```

-`BrandAdapter` and `ShoeAdapter`  will request POST and DELETE then fetch all the data from the rail side based on baseURL(http://localhost:3000/api/v1).
-This part is the most complecated in the project...
-I've watched Cernan and Micah's videos over and over during this project.
-Evrytime there's new funtionality, I had to code back and forth in between those files and sometimes I got lost what I am doing.
+The `BrandAdapter` and `ShoeAdapter` will request POST and DELETE then fetch all the data from the backend based on baseURL(http://localhost:3000/api/v1) This was the most complicated part of the project and I had to repeatedly refer back to Cernan and Micah's videos.
+Every time I wanted to add additonal functionalities I would have to constantly code back and forth between those files causing me to get lost in the process.

 ```
 class BrandAdapter {